gateway4labs/gateway4labs_doc/docs/source/installation_debug.rst

     Follow the installation guide `here <http://pydev.org/manual_101_install.html>`_.

-3. Make your Eclipse work with virtualenv (full instructions in Spanish here).
+3. Make your Eclipse work with virtualenv (full instructions in Spanish `here <http://www.cuble.es/integrar-virtualenv-con-eclipse-pydev>`_).
 NOTE: This assumes your are working in a virtualenv, skip this point otherwise.

 	a.
 Once you have a Eclipse project created based on PyDev, right-click on the project and select "Properties".